funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 chmod 600 ~/.ssh/authorized_keys
 ```

-### Run on local server
+### Running mpirun from local server
 To get the IP addresses of the worker nodes/pods, run `kubectl get pods -o wide`.
-In the below command, the arguments with flag -H specifies the IP addresses of the pods along with the number of GPU workers i.e. 8 workers.
+In the below command, the arguments with flag -H specifies the IP addresses of the pods along with the number of GPU workers i.e. `8 workers`.
-Note that only one of the worker node/pod can be the master node.
-MASTER_PORT can be any unoccupied port on the worker nodes.
+Note that only one of the worker node/pod can be the master node. `MASTER_PORT` can be any unoccupied port number on the worker nodes.
-The argument `-x PATH` indicates that the PATH environment variable on the local server is exported to each worker and the OpenMPI looks at all directories and sub-directories in the PATH to locate the script `trainer.py`.
-Thus it is important that the local server and the worker nodes have the same configurations.
+The argument `-x PATH` indicates that the PATH environment variable on the local server is exported to each worker and the MPI tries to locate the script `trainer.py` in the exported PATH variable.
+Thus it is important that the local server and the worker nodes have the same filesystem and configuration.<br/><br/>
-I had created another pod with the same configuration as the GPU worker pods but only with CPU configurations.
+To execute the `mpirun` command I had created another pod with the same configuration as the GPU worker pods but with CPU configurations.
 ```
 # Each worker node has 8 GPUs total 16 GPUs across 2 nodes
 nohup mpirun -np 16 \